Fast Cross-Validation via Sequential Testing: Modularization and Extensions

 Recall from Section~\ref{sec:transform} that the top or flop assignment was calculated in a sequential manner: First we order all remaining configurations according to their mean performance; then we check at which point the addition of another configuration shows a significantly different behavior compared to all other, better performing configurations.
 To employ a less strict version of the Friedman test we drop the actual residual information and instead use the outlier behavior of a configuration for comparison.
 To this end we assume that the residuals are normally distributed with mean zero and a configuration-dependent variance $\sigma_c^2$ which we estimate from the actual residuals.
 Now we can check for each calculated residual whether it exceeds the $\frac{\alpha}{2}$ confidence interval around zero by using the normality assumption, thus converting the raw residuals in a binary information whether it is deemed as an outlier or not.
 Similar to the classification case this binary matrix forms the input to the Cochran's Q test which then asserts whether a specific configuration belongs to the top-performing ones or not.

 The results of this procedure on the \emph{noisy sinc} data set is shown in Figure~\ref{fig:paramQM_Toy_noisySinc_Difference}: Compared to the outcome of the Friedman test in Figure~\ref{fig:MS_Toy_noisySinc_Difference} we can clearly see that the conservative nature of the outlier-based test helps in finding the correct parameter configuration.
 Obviously its higher retention rate leads to lower runtime performance: The speed ratio drops roughly by a factor of $\frac{2}{3}$.
-A similar behavior can be observed on the \emph{benchmark} data sets in Figure~\ref{fig:paramQM_Benchmark_Difference}: The conservative behavior of the outlier-based measure keeps the difference to the full cross-validation lower compared to the residual-based test, also resulting in a lower speed ratio.
+A similar behavior can be observed on the \emph{benchmark} data sets in Figure~\ref{fig:paramQM_Benchmark_Diffratio}: The conservative behavior of the outlier-based measure increases the MSE ratio compared to the residual-based test, but at the same time lowers the speed ratio.
 Interestingly, for the \emph{benchmark} data sets the speed impact on the SVR is much lower compared to the speed ratio decrease of the KRR method.
 We can observe this shift also in the number of kept configurations shown in Figure~\ref{fig:paramQM_Toy_noisySinc_Trace} both for the \emph{noisy sinc} and the \emph{benchmark} data sets.

 The conclusion of this discussion is two-fold: First, this section shows how the modular construction of the CVST methods allows for the exchange of the individual parts of the algorithm without disrupting the workflow of the procedure.
 If the residual-based test turns out to be unsuitable for a given regression problem, it is extremely easy to devise an adapted version for instance by looking at the outlier behavior of the configurations.
 Second, we see the inherent flexibility of the CVST algorithm.
 If there is a need for different error measures (for instance multi-class experiments, structured learning etc.), the modularized structure of the CVST algorithms allows for maximal flexibility and adaptability to special cases.